jaipipor/3C-Rrs-O25/README.md

 ---
 ## 10. License ©️

-See the repository `LICENSE` file for licensing terms (BSD-3-Clause or as included).
+See the repository `LICENSE` file for licensing terms.

 ---